nivelle/java-all/article/ArrayList源码解读.md

      * is, serialize it).
      *
      * @serialData The length of the array backing the <tt>ArrayList</tt>
-     *             instance is emitted (int), followed by all of its elements
+     *             instance is emitted【发出】 (int), followed by all of its elements
      *             (each an <tt>Object</tt>) in the proper order.
      */
     private void writeObject(java.io.ObjectOutputStream s)